internet-identity-labs/NFID-SDK/scripts/README.md

 #### 1. `tunnel-to-create-ic-app-react-demo-nfid-frontend.sh`

-Tunnels to the prebuild nfid frontend for the demo application
+Tunnels to the prebuild nfid frontend for the demo application.

-copy the `.env.local.template` to `.env.local` and replace the following variables:

-1. `TUNNEL_REGION` depends on your region.
-Defaults to `eu`.
-2. `TUNNEL_DOMAIN` Needs to be empty when you don't have a ngrok subscription

 To use the tunnel you need to execute the script: `./scripts/tunnel-to-create-ic-app-react-demo-nfid-frontend.sh`

 Copy the assigned domain from `ngrok` output: